robohydra/robohydra/examples/README.md

   heads).
 Go to /robohydra-admin to see the tests, start them, and see the list of available heads depending on the current running test

-* logger.conf loads 'logger', a simple logging plugin that will save all traffic to robohydra.log in the current directory.
-This plugin can be loaded together with any other plugins to ease debugging.

-* no-caching.conf loads 'no-caching', a sample plugin that tweaks client requests to remove caching headers.
-It also loads 'logger' so it's easy to see the effects on the requests.
-By default it does so for all paths, but you can specify a custom path calling RoboHydra as "robohydra -I examples/plugins examples/no-caching.conf nocachingpath=/foo"

 * replayer.conf loads 'replayer', a simple plugin to record and replay requests (useful to, say, record how the server behaved at a certain point, then replay the requests to reproduce the problem while